AdamSajewicz/AdamSajewicz.github.io/_posts/2021-03-06-HackerRank_practice.md

   - Java
 ---

-After resolving all the CodingBat excercises, I started the HackerRank practice.
-Firstly I focused on the "Problem Solving" category.
+After resolving all the CodingBat exercises, I started the HackerRank practice.
+Firstly I focused on the "Problem-Solving" category.
 You may read about this also in [my Portfolio page](https://adamsajewicz.github.io/portfolio/#hackerrank).

 <!--more-->

-HackerRank contains a countless number of excercises, with different level of difficulty, categorised by 'area', for instance:
+HackerRank contains a countless number of exercises, with different level of difficulty, categorised by 'area', for instance:
 * String
 * Search
 * Sorting